#6 That time I thought gratitude was a little schlocky. Unrelated: how to make sure your people don't quit.

-As an adult with a growing business and two young kids, my absolutely favorite time of the work week is the seven minutes at the end of our Monday meeting, when the meeting is handed over to a guy named James who doubles as our product designer, and he asks all of us to offer up some gratitude from the week before.
+All that said, as an adult with a growing business and two young kids, my absolute favorite time of the work week is the seven minutes at the end of our Monday meeting, when the meeting is handed over to a guy named James who doubles as our product designer, and he asks all of us to say thanks to another member of the team.
 It’s a tiny act, but it’s seven minutes to look back, breathe, and remember the moments and people that made a difference in my week.
-It has a huge effect on my mental health.
+This is more like it!

-Here's why that happens.
-When you spend time being grateful, your brain wakes up it's reward pathways.
+Here's why this happens.
+Some of us can do stuff in groups, and some of us are more comfortable being grateful in silence (weirdos).
+Either way, when you spend time being grateful, your brain wakes up it's reward pathways.
 You get a little tiny squirt of dopamine (reward) AND serotonin (emotional regulation and happiness).
 It's not James...it's science.

 This can also affect your business.
 81% of employees reported working harder for bosses who showed them a little public and outward appreciation from time to time.
-Scott Galloway has famously said, and he's right, that the number one driver of retention among employees is not the mission.
+NYU Professor Scott Galloway has famously said, and he's right, that the number one driver of retention among employees is not the mission.
 It's not the food, and it's certainly not the pay.
-38% say it's whether or not they have friends at work.
+Thirty-eight percent say it's whether or not they have friend at work.
 People want to feel liked, connected, and appreciated.

-So, to all of you who Thanksgiving is completely overwhelming for, I offer you "James on Mondays".
-Just a couple of minutes at the tail end of the big get together to look back breathe, and remember he moments and people that make a difference to us.
-Everything else may be chaos, but these little moments just might be perfect
+So, to bring it back to turkey and stuffing and your silliest relatives talking about why or why not Dr. Oz is the best person to run Medicare, to all of you who Thanksgiving is completely overwhelming for, I offer you "James on Mondays", just a couple of minutes at the tail end of the big get together to look back, breathe, and simply remember the moments and people that made a difference to us this year.
+Everything else may be chaos, but these little moments just might be perfect.

 It's for the Birds,